-27. The Government of Liechtenstein submits that the extremely high proportion of medical specialists from other EEA States practising in Liechtenstein implies that the single practice rule has not had the effect of rendering it more onerous for nationals from other EEA States to establish themselves in Liechtenstein.
+44. The Government of Liechtenstein objects to the Complainant's argument that the single practice rule imposes restrictions which are de facto more onerous for nationals from other EEA States than for Liechtenstein nationals.
+The extremely high proportion of medical specialists from other EEA States practising in Liechtenstein implies that the single practice rule has not had the effect of rendering it more onerous for nationals from other EEA States to establish themselves in Liechtenstein.